ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

     in the file &lt;product&gt;/cpe/&lt;product&gt;-cpe-dictionary.xml
     (e.g.: rhel8/cpe/rhel8-cpe-dictionary.xml).
-In order to support a new value, an OVAL check (of `inventory` class) must be created under `shared/checks/oval/` and referenced in the dictionary file. \* `ocil`: Defines asserting statements to check whether or not the rule is valid. \* `ocil_clause`: This attribute contains the statement which describes how to determine whether the statement is true or false.
+In order to support a new value, an OVAL check (of `inventory` class) must be created under `shared/checks/oval/` and referenced in the dictionary file.
+It is possible to specify multiple platforms in the list.
+In that case, they are implicitly connected with "OR" operand. \* `ocil`: Defines asserting statements to check whether or not the rule is valid. \* `ocil_clause`: This attribute contains the
+    statement which describes how to determine whether the statement is true or false.
 Check out `rule.yml` in `linux_os/guide/system/software/disk_partitioning/encrypt_partitions/`: